You found my old blog. Thanks for visiting! For my new writing, visit mikesententia.com.

 But what happens if you ask for something the software doesn’t know how to do?

 If you’ve never thought about that, don’t worry.
 Most mages don’t.
 Most mages just send out their intent, in the form of a visualization or a ritual or a servitor, and trust that whatever executes those intents will execute theirs as well.
 But once you start communicating with ethereal software with words, and receiving its questions / confirmations / errors as words, you’ll realize that there’s a lot more to it than asking for what you want to happen.

-Last week, Taylor suggested healing hives by “communicating with [the person's] neurotransmitters directly,” which got me thinking about this post.
+Last week, Taylor suggested a healing technique for hives that “communicates with [the person’s] neurotransmitters directly,” which got me thinking about this post.
 Now, neurotransmitters are inanimate chemicals, so you can’t communicate with them any more than you could communicate with a glass of milk.
 But a lot of magick is about symbolically asking for impossible things, so let’s say you visualize chemicals with Pixar smiley faces nodding to your instructions, and leave the details to the healing forces you channel.

 Here’s what happens next:

 - The visualization tells your unconscious mental muscles about what you want to happen.

 - Your mental muscles contact the external force (the “ethereal software”) you use for energy healing.